Eephus pitch: Development and use in Major League Baseball

 Sewell's earliest recorded use of the pitch came in a game against the Boston Braves at Forbes Field in Pittsburgh on June 1, 1943, although as early as the spring training season of 1942 Sewell may have been experimenting with the pitch.
 Sewell went on to win 20 games with the pitch in 1943.

 After appearing in over 300 major-league games, Rip Sewell gave up only one career home run off the eephus, to Ted Williams in the 1946 MLB All-Star Game.
 Williams challenged Sewell to throw the eephus.
 Sewell obliged, and Williams fouled off the pitch.
 However, Sewell then announced that he was going to throw the pitch again, and Williams clobbered it for a home run.
 When describing the mechanics of the pitch and why he was able to succeed where others had failed, Williams remarked "A little girl could hit that pitch, but you had to provide all the power yourself."
 Years later, however, Williams admitted that he had been running towards the pitcher's mound as he hit the ball, and photographs reveal that he was in fact a few feet in front of the batter's box when he made contact.
 Since under Rule 6.06(a) of the Official Baseball Rules, a batter is out for illegal action when he hits a ball with one or both feet on the ground entirely outside the batter's box, Williams could have been ruled out had it been spotted by the home plate umpire.

-Bill "Spaceman" Lee threw an eephus referred to as the "Leephus", "spaceball" or "moon ball".
-Pitching for the Boston Red Sox against the Cincinnati Reds in Game 7 of the 1975 World Series, the Red Sox were up 3–0 when, on a 1–0 count, Lee threw an eephus pitch to Tony Pérez with a runner on base.
+Bill "Spaceman" Lee often threw a version of the eephus pitch, referred to as the "Leephus", "spaceball" or "moon ball".
+Lee was largely successful with the pitch; a notable exception came when he was pitching for the Boston Red Sox against the Cincinnati Reds in Game 7 of the 1975 World Series.
+The Red Sox were up 3–0 when, on a 1–0 count, Lee threw an eephus pitch to Tony Pérez with a runner on base.
 The pitch resulted in a towering two-run home run over the Green Monster that Lee often said afterward "is still rising".
-The Red Sox went on to lose the game, 4–3, costing them the chance for their first World Series championship since 1918.
+The Red Sox were still leading 3-2 when Lee left the game, but they went on to lose the game, 4–3.
+(Had they won, it would have been their first World Series championship since 1918.)

 Utility player Brock Holt used a few eephus pitches during a relief appearance for the Texas Rangers on August 7, 2021, one registering the slowest MLB pitch for a called strike since at least 2008 (the pitch-tracking era) at 31.1 mph.